sairash/sairashgautam.com.np/docs/blog/2024-11-07/index.md

 ### Link to: [Danfe Programming Language](https://danfe.sairashgautam.com.np)

-I’ve just completed my own programming language, and it feels surreal to even say that.
+I’ve just made my own programming language, and it feels surreal to even say that.
 If I could go back and tell my younger self that I’d someday create a language, I probably wouldn’t believe it at first.
 But then, I know I would be so proud of me.

 The language, [Danfe](https://danfe.sairashgautam.com.np), is similar to [Lua](https://lua.org), with some inspiration from [Python](https://www.python.org/) as well.
 It’s built in [V](https://vlang.io) and is interpreted—though a compiled version would sound pretty impressive, wouldn’t it?
 Who knows, maybe a `C` compiler written in Danfe isn’t that far-fetched! 😉 Danfe is Turing complete, and it can even leverage V code directly, so there’s a lot of potential.